appml/nano/index.md

     * Swipe left on **editor status** to return to saved cursor position.
     * After conducting search, dial up/down **editor status** to go to previous/next hits.
     * For Android 6.0 or higher, swipe right on **editor status** will resume in edit screen the last scroll bar position from Markdown preview.

+*  Markdown Preview:
+   * (Experimental) Tap any text after zooming to reflow the text around screen like ebook apps for a better reading experience.
+To resume original text wrapping, zoom all the way out and tap again.
+Note that only the text under the areas tapped will reflow to preserve overall document layout.
+Also note that unlike other implementation, no unwanted scrolling or skipping screen as the text self-wraps.

 ### <a name="hacks">Hacks</a>
 What follows are features that may conflict with the core functions of **neutriNote**.
 Use at your own discretion.